-- A28.
-Other matters relevant to evaluating the significant judgments made by the engagement team that may be considered in an engagement quality control review of a listed entity include: - Significant risks identified during the engagement in accordance with HKSA 315 (Revised), 12 and the responses to those risks in accordance with HKSA 330, 13 including the engagement team's assessment of, and response to, the risk of fraud in accordance with HKSA 240, 14 - Judgments made, particularly with respect to materiality and significant risks. - The significance and disposition of corrected and uncorrected misstatements identified during the audit. - The matters to be communicated to management and those charged with governance and, where applicable, other parties such as regulatory bodies.
+- A29.
+Other matters relevant to evaluating the significant judgments made by the engagement team that may be considered in an engagement quality control review of a listed entity include: - Significant risks identified during the engagement in accordance with HKSA 315 (Revised), 13 and the responses to those risks in accordance with HKSA 330, 14 including the engagement team's assessment of, and response to, the risk of fraud in accordance with HKSA 240.
+15 - Judgments made, particularly with respect to materiality and significant risks.